 [ contact / participants ]

-The underlying objective is to create a platform which will enable a wide range of applications to be developed quickly, reliably and at a low cost, an approach which is reflected to some degree in a number of existing developments, but which, as a result of its innovative nature of object technology and the leading-edge methods involved, has yet to gain a firm foothold in the marketplace.
+The underlying objective is to create a platform that will enable a wide range of applications to be developed quickly, reliably and at low cost.
+This approach is reflected to some degree in a number of developments today, but as a result of its innovative nature and the leading-edge methods involved has yet to gain a firm foothold in the market.

-The system will consist of the following components:
+The system will consists of the following components:

 Two procedures will be employed to validate the environment.
-Firstly, a bootstrap technique will be used to develop the entire system in a single unique language, the aim of this being to prove that the environment is suitable for system programming.
-Secondly, several sample applications, which include a generic office model for use in a wide range of application scenarios, will be developed to illustrate the usefulness of the environment for application development.
+Firstly, a bootstrap technique will be used to develop the entire system in a single unique language, with the aim of proving that the environment is suitable for system programming.
+Secondly, several applications will be developed to illustrate the usefulness of the environment for the applications development.

-The project consortium includes members of the Open Software Foundation (OSF) and the Object Management Group (OMG).
-As a result, a high level of integration of the project results into the activities of these organisations can be expected, thus guaranteeing that standards - a vital conception view of the demand for openness and reusability in the field of information technology as a whole - are laid down and implemented to the largest possible extent.
+The partners involved in the project are established, competent and experienced computer manufacturers, software houses, users and reputable academic institutions.
+As founding members of the Open Software Foundation (OSF), Nixdorf and Bull foresee a high level of integration of the project results into the activities of this organisation, thus guaranteeing that standards - a vital concept in view of the demand for openness and reusability in the field of information technology as a whole - are laid down and implemented to the greatest possible extent.